 - Irritability and jumpiness

 - Obsessive-compulsive behavior

 Although PTSD is a mental health condition, it can manifest itself in physical symptoms as well including:

-In Pennsylvania, Workers’ Compensation claims for PTSD are complex and require skilled and experienced representation.
-The Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, have the knowledge and experience that you need on your side when you file a claim.
-Call 267-589-0090 or 215-512-1500 now to schedule a free consultation, or contact us online.
-Our offices are located in Center City Philadelphia serving clients throughout Pennsylvania.
+In Pennsylvania, workers’ compensation claims for PTSD are complex and require skilled and experienced representation.
+The Philadelphia workers’ compensation lawyers of Gross & Kenny, LLP, have the knowledge and experience that you need on your side when you file a claim.